Why Organic? Part 2: Better for the World

 These savings are even greater depending on the crops being farmed.
 In a case for corn grown in Pennsylvania, Prof. Pimentel found that Organic farming used 31% less energy versus conventional (while also producing higher yields during drought years).
 Additionally, if just 10% of corn grown in the United States were grown Organically, it would generate a national savings of up to 4.6 million barrels of oil a year.

-If you’re a pure numbers kind of person, you can see how those kinds of energy costs can effect a farmer’s overall income per crop yield.
+If you’re a pure numbers kind of person, you can see how those kinds of energy costs can affect a farmer’s overall income per crop yield.
 Heavy reliance on the availability of cheap energy is truly betting the farm.

 FEWER AIR Pollutants: